-All domestic cats have an underlying genetic tabby pattern, because they are descendents of a mackerel tabby patterned cat.
-If you cannot see any tabby markings, this is simply because the cat has a masking gene that prevents the tabby pattern showing.
+All domestic cats have an underlying genetic tabby pattern because they are descendants of a mackerel tabby patterned cat.
+If you cannot see any tabby markings, this is simply because the cat has a masking gene that prevents the tabby pattern from showing.

-All cats have 19 pairs of chromosomes, which determine every aspect about them, including their color, pattern and size.
-The dominant genes are expressed as capital letter, and the recessive genes are represented by a lowercase letter.
+All cats have 19 pairs of chromosomes, which determine every aspect of them, including their color, pattern, and size.
+The dominant genes are expressed in capital letters, and the recessive genes are represented by lowercase letters.

 Tabby Maine Coon Kittens For Sale

 If you are interested in buying a tabby Maine Coon kitten, read my article “Registered Maine Coon Breeders You Can Trust“, to find your nearest registered Maine Coon breeders.

 Whilst a quick Google might show you multiple places to buy your perfect tabby Maine Coon kitten, I strongly recommend that you do not rush into a decision quickly.
 Instead, contact your local Maine Coon registered breeder first, to see what kittens they have available.